Skip to main content

 • Balanced bilingual → both options are viable.
 Choose on other criteria.

-Criterion 3 — Budget
+Criterion 3: Budget

-The gap is simple and brutal: across 7 years of secondary schooling, an international school costs €45,000-100,000 more than a French lycée.
-That’s the equivalent of a full year of UK university tuition.
+The gap depends on the schools compared, but remains heavy over time: across 7 years of secondary schooling, an international school costs €14,000-95,000 more than a French lycée (2025-2026 fees).
+At the top end, that’s the equivalent of a full year of UK university tuition.

-Criterion 4 — Pedagogical culture
+Criterion 4: Pedagogical culture

 French lycée: structured, demanding, academically dense.
 Rewards intellectual rigour and structured essays.
 Best system for forming a classical analytical mind.